Ron Drummond

-Ronald N. Drummond (born 1959 in Seattle, Washington) is a writer, editor, and independent scholar.
+Ronald N. Drummond (born 1959 in Seattle, Washington) is a writer and editor, and was affiliated with Incunabula press.

 Career

-Writer
+Writing

-Drummond is the author of The Sonic Rituals of Pauline Oliveros; The Frequency of Liberation, a critical fiction about the novels of Steve Erickson; Ducré in Euphonia: Ideal and Influence in Berlioz; Broken Seashells, an essay/meditation on ancestral memory and the music of Jethro Tull; the introductory essays for the 8-volume edition in score and parts of The Vienna String Quartets of Anton Reicha.
-Other publications include the short story, "Troll", published in Black Clock, and a performance essay on the Tokyo String Quartet.
+Drummond is the author of 'The Sonic Rituals of Pauline Oliveros'; 'The Frequency of Liberation', fiction about the novels of Steve Erickson; 'Ducré in Euphonia: Ideal and Influence in Berlioz';^{citation needed]} 'Broken Seashells', on ancestral memory and the music of Jethro Tull;^{ci} introductory essays for 'The Vienna String Quartets of Anton Reicha.[citation needed] Other publications include the short story, 'Troll', published in Black Clock, and an essay on the Tokyo String Quartet.

-Editor
+Editing

-As an editor, Drummond worked with Samuel R. Delany on the essay collections The Straits of Messina (1989), Longer Views (1996), the novel They Fly at Çiron (1993), collection Atlantis: Three Tales (1995), a novel-in-progress, Shoat Rumblin (2002), and Dark Reflections (2007).
+As an editor, Drummond worked with Samuel R. Delany on the essay collections The Straits of Messina (1989) and Longer Views (1996), the novel They Fly at Çiron (1993), collection Atlantis: Three Tales (1995), novel Shoat Rumblin (2002), and Dark Reflections (2007).
 He was the publisher of Çiron and Atlantis.
-He is a proofreader and editorial redactor of Delany's most famous novel, Dhalgren.
-Delany wrote, "Ron's editorial acumen is the highest I have encountered in a professional writing career of more than thirty years."
-In March 2006, Drummond gave a talk on "Editing Samuel R. Delany" at an international academic conference on Delany's life and work held at SUNY Buffalo.
+He was a proofreader and editorial redactor of Delany's most famous novel, Dhalgren.^{citation needed]} In March 2006, Drummond about his editorial relationship with Delany at a conference on Delany's life and work at SUNY Buffalo.